Jeane Kirkpatrick Professor of the Practice of International Affairs, Harvard Kennedy School

 Morena Skalamera recently completed her Ph.D in Political Science and International Relations at the University of Trieste.
 Her Ph.D. dissertation dealt with European-Russian energy cooperation and was funded by the International University Institute for European Studies (IUIES) with a grant to carry out research abroad.

-Dr. Andreas Goldthau is a visiting scholar with the Geopolitics of Energy Project at Harvard University's Belfer Center for Science and International Affairs and Professor of Public Policy at Central European University.
+Dr. Andreas Goldthau is Associate with the Geopolitics of Energy Project at Harvard University’s Belfer Center for Science and International Affairs and Professor of Public Policy at Central European University.
 He is also a Fellow with the Global Public Policy Institute.

 Associate, Environment and Natural Resources Program/Geopolitics of Energy Project